 To isolate the effect of northbound shareholdings on ES ratings, we employ an instrument that exogenously shifts northbound shares but plausibly affects ES ratings only through northbound shareholdings.
-This is the variable (N{itq}^2) excluded from Equation (4b) (the linear term is absorbed by the year-quarter fixed effects).
-N{itq} equals the number of quarters since firm i entered the Connect program as of year t and quarter q.
+This is the variable $(N{itq}^2)$ excluded from Equation (4b) (the linear term is absorbed by the year-quarter fixed effects). $N{itq}$ equals the number of quarters since firm i entered the Connect program as of year t and quarter q.
 The instrument is premised on the idea that northbound shareholdings exert nonlinear effects on ES ratings.
 For the exclusion restriction to be met, there must be no nonlinearity in ES ratings with respect to elapsed time independent of the Connect program.
 While this cannot be directly verified, Appendix B.5 provides suggestive evidence that this is the case.
-It shows that log ES ratings are nonlinear with respect to elapsed time for Connect firms but not for non-Connect firms.28
+The appendix shows that log ES ratings are nonlinear with respect to elapsed time for firms in the Connect program but not for those outside the program.

-Both stages of the 2SLS estimation include only data while firms belong to a Connect program, so that northbound shareholdings data are available.
-The first-stage equation is
+Both stages of the 2SLS estimation include only data while firms belong to a Connect